-Filing electronically is recommended for faster, more accurate and more secure service.
+Filing electronically is recommended for faster, more accurate, and more secure service.
 If receiving a refund, you will receive it more quickly by filing electronically than if you file on paper.

 You may be eligible for free tax software from Free File Alliance.
-See the offers by clicking on the "Your Pay and File Options" button on revenue.mt.gov.
+Find Free File Alliance offers at MTRevenue.gov.